Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/Project_Milestone_4.md

   * List of tests for verifying the rendering of the page
     * Given that I am... a registered or unregistered user...
     * When I... open the SudokuTutor Game App...
-    * I... see dynamic rendered content describing the benefits of playing SudokuTutor and the option to login or create a user account.
+    * I... see dynamically rendered content describing the benefits of SudokuTutor and the option to login or create a user account.

     * Given that I am ... a registered user on the SudokuTutor landing page...
     * When I ... click the button that says "log in!"...